AML / CFT audit

 - Any weaknesses in your systems and processes, such as (but not limited to) your procedures for identifying or reporting suspicious transactions.

 What should I do with the AML/CFT audit report?

 - Address as a priority the non-compliant areas identified in the audit report with the AML/CFT Act.

 - In your annual AML/CFT Report to the FMA), you must state whether you have made the necessary changes to address issues raised (if any) in the audit report.

 How much will an AML / CFT audit cost?

-Strategi Ltd is an AML/CFT auditor and can provide audits relating to risk assessment only, AML/CFT programme only or a combined assessment.
+Strategi Ltd is an AML/CFT auditor and can provide a combined audit assessment.
 Indicative fees for audits of small to medium-sized financial advisory businesses are outlined below.
 Please note: these fees could vary depending on the business size, complexity, risk profile and the level of assurance required.

 |Level of assurance||Combined risk assessment and programme audit|

 Prices exclude GST and any travel fees.
 Prices are indicative only and subject to change.
 Fees for QFEs and corporate audits will be quoted once more detail on the entity is known.